zilch/table-tennis/assets/templates/javascript.node.md

     console.log("Hello world!", this.config);
   }

-  move(board) {
+  move(eastPaddle, westPaddle, ball) {
-    console.log(board); // 3x3 array with values "x" or "o" or "empty"
+    // Determine which paddle you control.
+    const paddle = this.config.paddle === "east" ? eastPaddle : westPaddle;

+    // This prints the position of your paddle and the ball to the bot terminal.
+    // Use these values to determine which direction your paddle should move so
+    // you hit the ball!
+    console.log("paddle", paddle.x, paddle.y);
+    console.log("ball", ball.x, ball.y);

-    // Return the spot you'd like to move here.
+    // Return the direction you'd like to move here:
-    // x should be an integer between 0 and 2
-    // y should be an integer between 0 and 2 return { x: 0, y: 0 };
+    // "north" "south" "east" "west" or "none" return "none";
   }

-  end(board) {
+  end(eastPaddle, westPaddle, ball) {
     console.log("Good game!");
   }
 }